Tema Motorway accident kills one, injures four others

 One person has lost his life in an accident that happened on the Tema Motorway in the early hours of Thursday September 10.

-The accident happened after the brakes of a Tema-bound tailor truck failed, thereby, running into other vehicles.
+The accident happened after the brakes of a Tema-bound trailer truck failed, thereby, running into other vehicles.

 Fifteen other vehicles also collided injuring four passengers in four different cars.